Logical – No Overwrite

 - Corruption of the operating system or of the master file table, where all file entries are stored.

 The best chance of data recovery from such hard drives is attained when no new data has been written to the hard drive after the failure.
-Generally speaking, the more data written, the lower the possibility of a full data recovery.
+Generally speaking, the more new data written, the lower the possibility of a successful recovery.